CuWO4/Golf-Snake/README.md

 * **Movement Handling**: Recording of the snake's body position; updating of the snake's body position after movement.

-* **Food Handling**: Properly increasing the snake's length upon eating food; generating new food; ensuring new food does not appear on the snake's body.
+* **Food Handling**: Properly increasing the snake's length upon eating food; generating new food randomly; ensuring new food does not appear on the snake's body.

 * **Failure Handling**: Detection of failure upon snake collision with walls or itself, leading to program termination.

 * **Output Handling**: Generation of a visual interface on the console; see [Sample](#Sample) for the interface layout.

+* **Frame Length**: Each frame should not be shorter than 100ms.

+* **Library Usage**: Allowed to use the standard library and platform-specific libraries (e.g., `windows.h` for Windows and `unistd.h` for Linux).
+Allowed to include `-include` in compile options instead of preprocessing commands.
+Not allowed to include your own libraries.

 * **Stability**: Prevention of program crashes under any circumstance.